 Overnight: Sam Neua Transport: Minibus, Walk, Meals: B, L, D,

 Day 7 - Pu Luong - into Vietnam

-Early morning departure through more spectacular countryside and past traditional Black Tai villages to the nearby border crossing at Nam Meo from where we’ll head into the stunning scenery of Vietnam’s Pu Luong National Park for a hike through the forest and overnight stay as guests of local villagers.
+Early morning departure through more spectacular countryside and past traditional Black Tai villages to the nearby border crossing at Nam Meo.
+From here we’ll head into the stunning scenery of Vietnam’s Pu Luong National Park for a hike through the forest and our overnight accommodation.